List of all U-boats

 1 warship damaged, total tonnage 1,630 tons

-Sunk 29 May, 1942 in the Mediterranean north-east of Tobruk, in position 32.42N, 24.53E, by depth charges from the British destroyer HMS Hero and the British escort destroyers HMS Eridge and HMS Hurworth.
+Sunk at 0500hrs on 28 May 1942 in the Mediterranean Sea north-east of Tobruk, in position 32.42N, 24.53E, by depth charges from the British destroyer HMS Hero and the British escort destroyers HMS Eridge and HMS Hurworth, after being located by a British Blenheim aircraft (203 Sqn RAF/S).
 47 survivors (no casualties).

 U-568 operated with the following Wolfpacks during its career: